Skip to main content

 • check your blood pressure

-If you're a smoker, you're at a higher risk of developing cancer, heart disease and stroke.
+If you're a smoker, you have a higher risk of developing cancer, heart disease and stroke.

 Stopping smoking has clear physical health benefits.